 Clay roofing has it’s advantages – it can last centuries if placed properly.
 Also, it gives a much more pleasant appearance, like mostly any Spanish architecture does.
 It’s beautiful.
 The challenge?
 It’s heavy, difficult to place and more expensive.

 Aluminum roofing is loud when it rains.
 It doesn’t look as nice and it oxidizes over time with oxygen.
 However, it’s really easy to place and it’s cheap.

 The construction trend is toward Aluminum roofs

 People that have money tend to build clay roofs.
 People that just want to get the job done go with Aluminum.
 And don’t get me wrong, aluminum can look and function fine, especially when paired with good design, color matching and stylish doors and windows.

 Clay is preferred, but it’s really not necessary for a typical home.
 In fact, it’s overkill.
 Most concrete homes here are built with minimalist design and for resell value…people just want to buy a house that won’t fall over.
 Most people here don’t have the money to pay an extra $5-10k for a fancy roof.

-There’s a lot more to construction here, more on that later.
+There’s a lot more to construction in El Salvador

 I’m still in the process of learning about home construction, but these are my initial observations.
 As I get deeper involved with home construction, I’ll post more updates.
 It’s fascinating to learn about these things and I can’t wait to actually construct my own home with time.
 The day is coming.